iiAku/kolibri-frontend/documentation/README.md

 ### Pause Guardian

-Kolibri is able to pause minting, borrowing and depositing (but not withdrawing) of tokens via a **Pause Guardian**.
+Kolibri is able to pause borrowing, repaying, depositing and withdrawing of tokens via a **Pause Guardian**.
 The guardian can pause the system immediately.
 The guardian cannot restart the system without a governance proposal.

 In the long term, this will be a multi-sig contract.